 languages spoken in

 Inalienable possessions (body parts, inherent, inseparable or kinship relationships) are formed with the suffixes -ng (1sg), -m (2sg, 1pl excl, 2pl) or -n (3sg, 1pl incl, 3pl) added to the possession.
-Words ending in consonant remain unchanged (without the siffix).
-Some words like ngara- "name" and ima- "hand" are never used without the possessive suffix, normally the 3rd singular -n.
+Words ending in consonant remain unchanged (without the suffix).
+Some words like ngara- "name", sawa- "spouse" and ima- "hand" are never used without the possessive suffix, default is the 3rd singular -n.
 On the other hand, some nouns have the suffix of the 3rd person -n fossilised with the root, like yan (soul, spirit) and kan (body).
 They remain unchanged for every person, like hami yan or au kan.
-The personal pronouns are used before the possessions to avoid ambiguity, except 1st person singular which can be omitted.
-Some examples: matang "my eye", hami ninam "our mother", au uraman "my brain", karau huluk "buffalo skull".
+The personal pronouns are used before the possessions to avoid ambiguity, except the 1st person singular which can be omitted.
+Some examples: matang "my eye", hami ninam "our mother", au uraman "my brain", ho sawam "your spouse", karau huluk "buffalo skull".
 When the plural suffix -ra is used in the inalienable possession, it follows the possessive suffix: imangra "my hands", hora waruhimra "your parents", era ngaranra "their names", wiri anginra "our children".

 Alienable possessions (temporary, separable, alienable, non-consanguineal kinship relationships) are formed with the possessor, or personal pronoun followed by the particle ni.
 Plural of possessions can be constructed with the particle nira.
 The personal pronoun hami becomes nami on inalienable constructions and the particle ni is omitted.
 Thus, wiri ni telwijun "our television set", i aman ni kewalura "his/her father's horses", Ismail ni kar "Ismail’s car", manik ni uma yunti "prince’s big house", haima ye ni basa "the language of this people", Gilan nira Nai "The Lord of the Rings", ni naihin "his/her queen", nami tana "our country".